Feastio

 Established in March 1858 by Bavarian-born Jacob Gundlach, Gundlach Bundschu is California's oldest continuously family-operated winery.
 The nearby Buena Vista Winery predates Gundlach Bundschu by only a few months; it was also established in 1858.

 On our last day in Sonoma Valley, Kel and I visited Viansa Winery for a tasting and lunch on their patio.
-Modeled after a Tuscan villa, it's perched atop a hill overlooking vineyards, olive trees, and wetlands.
-Viansa's 2022 Chardonnay and a 2021 estate-grown Chardonnay were my favorite wines.
+The winery, modeled after a Tuscan villa, is perched atop a hill overlooking vineyards, olive trees, and wetlands.
+My favorite wines were Viansa's 2022 Chardonnay and a 2021 estate-grown Chardonnay.

 11. Jack London State Historic Park